njf26/photography-website/tutorials/menu.md

-For this part, you're going to learn how to use the [Bootstrap](https://getbootstrap.com/) library to build a menu for a website.
+In this part of the lab, you're going to learn how to use the [Bootstrap](https://getbootstrap.com/) library to build a menu for a website.

 ## Preface